Always consult your doctor or pharmacist before having vitamin B complex.

 If your condition does not improve or becomes worse, then call your doctor.

-- You are allergic to any of the ingredients in vitamin B complex.
+- You are hypersensitive to any of the ingredients;

-Consult with your doctor about any medications you are taking, before your treatment with Vitamin B complex.
+Consult with your doctor about any medications you are taking, before your treatment with vitamin B complex injection.

 Symptoms of overdose include thirst, flushing of the skin, abdominal pain, dizziness, redness of the skin, excessive urination and diarrhea.
 These symptoms have to be reported to the medical health professional.
 Seek medical help urgently.